bodo-run/clap-config-file/README.md

   - `extend` merges config and CLI-supplied items
   - `overwrite` replaces config items if CLI has any values

-## CLI Overrides and Options
+## Automatically Added CLI Flags

 These flags are automatically added to the CLI parser:

-1. `--no-config`
-   - If set, no file is loaded.
-Only CLI arguments and defaults apply
-2. `--config-file <FILE>`
+1. `--config-file <FILE>`
    - Overrides default discovery.
 Loads from `<FILE>` directly
+2. `--no-config`
+   - If set, no file is loaded.
+Only CLI arguments and thier defaults apply
 3. `--config <RAW>`
    - If used, parse `<RAW>` as YAML/JSON/TOML and merge with any discovered file or CLI arguments
 4. `--help`
    - Show help text

+> [!NOTE]
+> Seeking feedback if `--config` should be smart enough to figure out if a path to a config file is provided and load it accordingly.
+See [the open issue](https://github.com/bodo-run/clap-config-file/issues/1)

 ## Error Handling